j2store/userguide/secure_trading.md

      status
      transactionreference

-  Custom Fields:
+  **Custom Fields:**
      None

-5 - Click 'Save'.
+5. Click 'Save'.
-6 - Select the filter and destination you have just created from the two initially blank select menus (under 'Current Notifications').
+6. Select the filter and destination you have just created from the two initially blank select menus (under 'Current Notifications').
-7 - Click 'Save'.
+7. Click 'Save'.

 The notification will now have been enabled.